Orders, decorations, and medals of Italy: Italian Republic

 There are five orders of knighthood awarded in recognition of service to the Italian Republic.
 Below these sit a number of other decorations, associated and otherwise, that do not confer knighthoods.
 The degrees of knighthood, not all of which apply to all orders, are Knight (Cavaliere abbreviated Cav.), Officer (Ufficiale abbreviated Uff.), Commander (Commendatore abbr.
 Comm.), Grand Officer (Grand'Ufficiale, abbr.
 Gr.
 Uff.), Knight Grand Cross (Cavaliere di Gran Croce, abbr.
 Cav.
 Gr.
 Croce) and Knight Grand Cross with cordon (Cavaliere di Gran Croce con cordone).

 Italian citizens may not use within the territory of the Republic honours or distinctions conferred on them by non-national orders or foreign states, unless authorised by Ministry of Foreign Affairs.
 The use of awards of the Holy See (including the Equestrian Order of the Holy Sepulchre) is to be authorized by Presidency of the Council of Ministers, while the use of those of the Sovereign Military Order of Malta, enjoying formal recognition in Italy, do not need any authorization to boast.

 The Royal House of Savoy, Italy's former Royal Family, also continues to bestow knighthoods in three orders of chivalry previously recognised by the Kingdom of Italy.
-In fact, Umberto II, the last King of Italy did not abdicate, and so he preserved his fons honorum: today the Grand Mastership of the orders remain under the prerogatives of Head of the House of Savoy, claimed between Vittorio Emanuele, Prince of Naples and Aimone, Duke of Aosta.
+In fact, Umberto II, the last King of Italy did not abdicate, and so he preserved his fons honorum: today the Grand Mastership of the orders remain under the prerogatives of Head of the House of Savoy, claimed between Emanuele Filiberto, Prince of Venice and Aimone, Duke of Aosta.
 Today these continue merely as dynastic orders of the Royal House in exile.
 While their bestowal is suppressed by law in Italy, the use of those decorations conferred prior to 1951 is recognised, exclusive of any right of precedence in official ceremonies.
 However the Savoy orders, are theoretically recognized by the Holy See amongst others, for example the Order of Saints Maurice and Lazarus were recognized by papal bull of Pope Gregory XIII, where he bestowed upon Emmanuel Philibert, Duke of Savoy and his Savoy successors, the right to confer this knighthood in perpetuity.

 The House of Bourbon-Two Sicilies from the Kingdom of the Two Sicilies additionally continues to bestow knighthoods, including the Sacred Military Constantinian Order of Saint George which is fully recognised by the Italian republic.
 Also the Houses of Bourbon-Parma and Habsburg-Tuscany continues to do so.